TanjaMenkovic/MiniRT/README.md

 Overview

-miniRT is a simple yet powerful ray tracing program built using the MiniLibX library.
+miniRT is a simple yet powerful ray tracing program built using the MLX42 library.
 The primary goal of this project is to generate computer-generated images of 3D scenes as seen from a specific angle and position.
 The scenes are defined by simple geometric objects and feature their own lighting systems.